NonatoDias/PongHauKiSOCKETS/README.md

-# PongHauKiSOCKETS
+# PongHauKi Parallel and Distributed
-A game using sockets
+A game using Parallel and Distributed concepts

 ![exemple](https://j.gifs.com/RoAGNw.gif)